Can Anxiety Kill You?

 Others find that medications can improve symptoms of anxiety over time.
 Exposure therapy can be helpful in allowing you to face your fears, calm your body, and gain confidence.
 Training in biofeedback can help you to identify stress responses in your body and learn how to slow them down.

-In short, the key point of this article is the importance of getting help for anxiety so that any lasting and long-term physical effects of this illness are things that you do not need to experience.
+In short, the key point of this article is the importance of getting help to avoid long-term anxiety complications.
 It is important to address and to talk out loud about anxiety.
 A counselor will listen without judgment or stigmatization.

 Getty/AnnaStills